Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Additionally, other compelling or compassionate circumstances not mentioned above may need to be considered.
 Each case must be considered on its individual merits.

-How Can We Help With Returning Resident Visa Application?
+How Can We Help With a Returning Resident Visa Application?

-Our specialist team of immigration solicitors can provide expert immigration advice and legal representations on a fixed fee basis concerning your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.
+Our specialist team of immigration solicitors can provide expert immigration advice and legal representation on a fixed-fee basis for your Indefinite Leave to Enter (ILE) entry clearance application as a returning resident.
 Our fixed fee for your entry clearance application for a returning resident visa will cover all the work of our immigration solicitors on your entry clearance application until a decision is made by the Entry Clearance Officer (ECO) on your application.
 The casework to be carried out by our immigration solicitors in relation to your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident will entail the following:

 Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you have to meet for your entry clearance application to succeed.